marissafujimoto/catmap/docs/component_specification.md

 * Some categorical or numerical metadata column (ex.
 Age (numeric), Gender (string), Race (string))
 #### **Outputs:**
 * A list containing the filter information that was selected
-* Also causes UI change in the plot based on filter selections
 #### **Assumptions:**
 * The user has selected from the filtering options
 * There is a view controller to communicate with and send the filter selections to

 ## **Additional Components:**
 * Embedding data frame - contains all data from the studies
 * View controller - interacts with the embedding data frame to determine which subset of the data (ex.
-Type of cancer) will be used and also get filter information from the user selections in the filtering panel and communicates with the embedding plotter and/or embedding data frame to determine what should be displayed
+Type of cancer) will be used and also get filter information from the user selections in the filtering panel and communicates with the embedding plotter and/or embedding data frame to determine what should be displayed.
+This affects the UI directly and changes which data is displayed by the embedding plotter.
 * Data selector panel - determines which subset of the data should be used in the model/display (ex.
 Type of cancer)

 # Interactions